Code-the-Dream-School/node-essentials/assignments/assignment5-sqlintro.md

 ...
 FROM customers c JOIN (subquery) AS t ON ...
 ```

 After the ON clause, you `GROUP BY c.customer_id, customer_name` and `ORDER BY` the customer_name.
-Note that you have two customer_id columns after the join, one being `c.customer_id` and the other being `t.customer_id`, so you have to fully qualify your references to customer_id.
-Return the following columns: the customer name and the AVG of the total_price as `average_order_price`.
+Note that you have two `customer_id` columns after the join, one being `c.customer_id` and the other being `t.customer_id`, so you have to fully qualify your references to `customer_id`.
+Return the following columns: the customer name and the AVG of the `total_price`, aliased as `average_order_price`.

-It doesn't seem necessary to group by both customer_id and customer_name.
-As the customer_id values are unique, the customer_name field will be the same for each row when you group by customer_id.
+It doesn't seem necessary to group by both `customer_id` and `customer_name`.
+Since the `customer_id` values are unique, the `customer_name` field will be the same for each row when you group by `customer_id`.
 But some SQL implementations don't figure this out up front, so they don't know which value to return.
 You don't know that customer_name is unique, so you can't rely on that grouping.

 Once you have this running in `sqlcommand`, add the statement to `assignment5-sql.txt`.
 Run the `tdd` test until the second test completes.